-Homologous organs can be defined as the organs of different species that have a similar basic structure but different functions.
+Homologous organs can be defined as the organs of different species that have a similar basic structure but other functions.

 In 1843 homology was defined as: “the same organ in different animals under any variety of form and function.”

-Scientists had noted that, within a group of related species, some structures shared similarities in shape.
+Scientists have noted that, within a group of related species, some structures share similarities in shape.

-According to scientific reasoning, it is said that there must be a common structural plan for all vertebrates, as well as for each class of vertebrates.
+According to scientific reasoning, it is said that there must be a joint structural plan for all vertebrates, as well as for each class of vertebrates.
 He called this plan the archetype.

-Homologous structures are structures that are derived from a common ancestor , that is, they have a common evolutionary ancestor.
-This is not to say that homologous structures have the same function, for example, that a whale’s fin is homologous to a human arm.
+Homologous structures are structures derived from a common ancestor; they have a common evolutionary ancestor.
+This is not to say that homologous structures have the same function; for example, a whale’s fin is homologous to a human arm.

 These two limbs are superficially different, but their internal skeletal structure is essentially the same.
-Similarly, the wings of a bird and the wings of a bat are homologous structures.
+Similarly, the wings of a bird and a bat are homologous structures.

 Examples of homologies

-Homologous structures in modern organisms may show even less similarity in shape, but it is still possible to trace their development and use them as a measure of evolutionary relationship.
+Homologous structures in modern organisms may show even less similarity in shape, but it is still possible to trace their development and use them to measure evolutionary relationships.

 - Tetrapod ossicles are homologous to bones in a fish jaw.